cambridgehackers/connectal/doc/portal.md

     portals[3] = dmaIndicationProxy.portalIfc;

 The code generation tools will then produce the software glue necessary for the shared memory support libraries to initialize the DMA "library module" included in the hardware.

+### Shared Memory Software

+The software side instantiates the DmaConfig proxy and the DmaIndication wrapper:

+    dma = new DmaConfigProxy(IfcNames_DmaConfig);
+    dmaIndication = new DmaIndication(dma, IfcNames_DmaIndication);

+Call `dma->alloc()` to allocate DMA memory.
+Each chunk of portal memory is identified by a file descriptor.
+Portal memory may be shared with other processes.
+Portal memory is reference counted according to the number of file descriptors associated with it.

+    PortalAlloc *srcAlloc;
+    dma->alloc(alloc_sz, &srcAlloc);

+Memory map it to make it accessible to software:

+    srcBuffer = (unsigned int *)mmap(0, alloc_sz, PROT_READ|PROT_WRITE|PROT_EXEC, MAP_SHARED, srcAlloc->header.fd, 0);

+XBSV is currently using non-snooped interfaces, so the cache must be flushed and invalidated before hardware accesses portal memory:

+    dma->dCacheFlushInval(srcAlloc, srcBuffer);

+Call `dma->reference()` to get a pointer that may be passed to hardware:

+    unsigned int ref_srcAlloc = dma->reference(srcAlloc);

+This also transfers the DMA-to-physical address translation information to the hardware via the `DmaConfig` interface.

+    device->startRead(ref_srcAlloc, numWords, burstLen, iterCnt);

+## Notes

 [stewart notes